Certified Addictions Counselor Education Requirements

 Find out how to become a certified counselor.
 Research the education and training requirements and learn about the experience...

-Addictions workers specialize in helping individuals with drug or alcohol dependency.
-Courses in associate, bachelor's and...
+Addictions workers counsel individuals with drug or alcohol dependency.
+Training is available at various educational levels,...

 - How to Become a Certified Drug Counselor